 Poor kitty isn’t eating, doesn’t seem to care about grooming, and keeps sneezing.
 Before you assume it’s just a cat cold, check inside your pet’s mouth.
-If you see swelling, redness, maybe even pus along an area of the gums, your cat may have a tooth abscess, which should be treated right away to avoid further discomfort and additional health problems.
+If you see swelling, redness, or or even pus along an area of the gums, your cat may have a tooth abscess, which should be treated immediately to avoid further discomfort and additional health problems.

 Causes of a Cat Tooth Abscess

 An abscessed tooth may begin with a fractured tooth.
 Older felines with weak teeth are more at risk for a tooth fracture.
 If your pet chews on something too hard, a tooth may split, or a piece of it might actually break off, leaving an opening to the root.
 Bacteria can then get into the sensitive area under the gum and cause an infection.
 Your cat’s immune system will attempt to fight the infection by sending an army of white blood cells to the area, but these white blood cells build up to create a pus-filled pocket known as an abscess.
 As pressure builds inside this pocket, your cat will feel pain if anything touches it – food, your hand, even the rub of kitty’s own mouth against the inflamed gum.

 Another common cat problem that can cause a tooth abscess is a feline odontoclastic resorptive lesion (FORL), which is sometimes also referred to as just TR for tooth resorptions.
 With this disease, the cats’ own cells eat away their teeth from the outer layer (enamel) to the inner, soft part of the tooth.
 The process leaves sores, or lesions, at the gum line.
 If the FORL isn’t caught early, it can become infected and lead to a tooth abscess.
 It’s estimated that a third of domesticated cats will suffer this disease during their lifetime.

 Periodontal disease caused by a buildup of plaque on your cat’s teeth can also lead to oral infections and abscesses.